Saturday, December 30, 2023

 Snail mail

 As POA for Mom, I've had to rely on my stash of legal size envelopes, stamps, and return address labels a few times.
 That is in addition to having to fax things.
 The world runs on paper even still.
-Don't believe me?
-You will if you are ever in my situation...
 Fax machines are still in use, as well as paper, real ink signatures, and postage.

 I ran out of legal size envelopes, so I added them to my grocery list.
 Previous to that, I was using just regular ole' envelopes, mostly to stay in touch with Mom.
 We have been "faithful correspondents" for years since before I went away to college.
-My handwriting was so sloppy that I started typing the letters - I was a busy mom of four, ya know.
+My handwriting was so sloppy that I started typing the letters.
 I knew that she was delighted to receive them - she told me that it was the first thing she opened when she found one in the mail.
 I wanted her to be able to read them with ease.
-First 16 pt, then 15 pt.
 Short and sweet - one page long.
-They were my opportunity to tell her all of the things that she had so little patience to listen to on the phone.
-And that was OK with me, as I knew she felt isolated and wanted to share what was going on in her life.
+Phone calls were for her to share what was going on in her life.
 Truth be told, I wanted to hear it.
 Even though she said I told her otherwise, I never did.

 Looking at the plastic bin under my desk is hard.
-I have no one else to write.
 Mother may have misunderstood a thing or two that I wrote to her, and she often "quoted" me incorrectly, but writing her a letter, at least once every week or two, kept me grounded and connected to her.
 At some point, I will collect all of those letters, that I am sure she never threw away, and add them to the collection of the letters she wrote to me in response.
 They span years and years as a diary of our life together as mother and daughter.

 Saturday, September 16, 2023